Schafkopf

 Its closest relatives are Doppelkopf and Skat.
-These three and the North American game of Sheepshead descend from an earlier game called German Solo which, in turn, is the German version of Quadrille.
-The earliest written reference to classical, or German, Schafkopf dates to 1803, although it only came to notice through the polite society of Altenburg in 1811.
-It was current in Franconia (northern Bavaria) in the first half of the 19th century, but the description of the modern Bavarian game dates to 1879 and, since then, it has become the dominant form, whereas German Schafkopf is only played in a number of local variants, for example, in the Palatinate as Alte Schoofkopp or Bauernstoss.
+These three and the North American game of Sheepshead descend from an earlier game, also called Schafkopf, with influences from Solo which, in turn, is the German version of Quadrille.
+The earliest written reference to the earlier form of Schafkopf – now known as German Schafkopf – dates to 1780, although it only came to notice through the polite society of Altenburg in 1811.
+Some kind of Schafkopf was current in Franconia (northern Bavaria) in the first half of the 19th century, but the distinct Bavarian form of the game is only positively recorded from 1879, since when it has become the dominant form, whereas German Schafkopf is only played in a number of local variants, for example, in the Palatinate as Alte Schoofkopp or Bauernstoss.
 Bierkopf and Mucken are simple variants which make a useful introduction to the more complex Schafkopf.

-The rules of the Bavarian Schafkopf Club (Bayerischer Schafkopf-Verein) or the revised version by the Schafkopf School (Schafkopfschule) form guidelines for the detail of the game and the conduct of the players.
+The first official rules were established by the Bavarian Schafkopf Club (Bayerischer Schafkopf-Verein) in 1989.
+These were revised by the School of Schafkopf (Schafkopfschule) and form guidelines for the detail of the game and the conduct of the players.
 However, unlike Skat, Schafkopf is not really seen as a sport, but purely as a leisure activity.
 As a result, a large number of traditional rules and variants are used in private games, which can vary considerably from region to region.
-The name is sometimes spelt Schaffkopf,([ˈʃafkɔpf]) Schafkopfen or, historically, Schaafkopf.
+These common forms of the game are referred to as 'impure' Schafkopf (unreiner Schafkopf) in contrast with 'pure' or standard Schafkopf which is played in tournaments.
+The name is sometimes spelt Schaffkopf,([ˈʃafkɔpf]) Schafkopfen or, historically, Schaafkopf, and in north Germany in the Low German dialect: Schaapskopp or Kopp.
 To play Schafkopf is Schafkopfen and players may be called Schafkopfer.